 Brianna grew up in California and received most of her early training under the prestigious ballet masters Patrick Frantz, (Paris Opera Ballet), Rebecca Wright, (ABT) and Marat Daukayav, (Kirov Ballet).
 Brianna then trained and danced with the Pennsylvania Ballet before going on to perform leading roles in many other Nationally recognized companies including: State Street Ballet of Santa Barbara, LA Classical Ballet, City Ballet of LA, California Festival Ballet, LA Opera, and Luminario Ballet of LA, where she was also the assistant rehearsal director and assistant choreographer to Mr. Stefan Wenta and Jamal Story of Complexions Contemporary Ballet.
 Brianna has toured in many stage shows around the world and also has many film and T.V. credits including The Curious Case of Benjamin Button, Castle, Emmy Awards, Deal or No Deal, and Dancing With The Stars.
 Brianna Fields is an ABT® Certified Teacher, who has successfully completed the ABT® Teacher Training Intensive in Pre-Primary through Level 7 of the ABT® National Training Curriculum.

 SHARON PALMER. comes to us with a performing background of singing, dancing and acting.
-She was a member of the Young Americans for three years, has a BA degree in dance from UC Irvine, and is the dance director at Palos Verdes Intermediate School
+She was a member of the Young Americans for three years, and is the dance director at Palos Verdes Intermediate School.
+Sharon has a BA degree in dance from UC Irvine with an emphasis in teaching and choreography and her M.Ed from Concordia University, Irvine in Education and Curriculum.